MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 == Upgrade Notice ==
 = 0.2 =
-All previous versions of this plugin should be uninstalled from Wordpress before this version is installed.
+This version provides significant improvements and bug fixes over the previous release and marks it's migration to WordPress.org.
+All previous versions of this plugin should be uninstalled from WordPress before this version is installed.

 = 0.1 =
-This version provides the initial pre-release and so no upgrade is necessary.
+This version provides the initial pre-release.

+== Credits ==
+Thanks to Steve Dark and Dan Barraett for great help with testing the plugin!